 So, let’s make April “Autism Acceptance Month” and shift the focus to autistic people as thinking, feeling, valuable human beings capable of speaking for themselves and their children.
 By reading this article, written by an autistic person, you’re off to a great start as an ally.
-Sharing it would be an even better gesture of Solidarity, and remember to hashtag #theAspergian and #redinstead so we can see how far our allies have carried our voices.
+Sharing it would be an even better gesture of Solidarity, and remember to tag @NeuroClastic on social media and hashtag #redinstead so we can see how far our allies have carried our voices.

 - My Best Friend’s Suicide: Stop Calling Us Normal – #NoDejahVu - September 9, 2020

 - NeuroClastic Partners with BLM 757 for Suicide Prevention Week #NoDejahVu #SelfieForSuicidePrevention - September 6, 2020